zafra89/zafra89.github.io/README.md

 *Developed using:*
-Html, Css and Vanilla Javascript.
+Html, CSS and Vanilla Javascript.

 *Status:*
 Project finished.